Student Login

 - Rooting for it to win.

-Unfortunately, most people think you need thousands of dollars to do this.
+Unfortunately, most people think you need thousands of dollars to get started.

 Private Bets